 Arlene collaborates with Professor Edith Hall on the reception of Aristotle beyond the Academy (1600-1922) funded by the Leverhulme Trust 2022-2025.
 In 2024-2025, this project is taking the study of Aristotle into young offenders’ institutions via collaboration with Novus Education.

-Arlene holds a British Academy Innovation Fellowship investigating ‘Levelling up through talk: how does oracy contribute to social mobility and employability?’.
-She is the principal investigator of the Classics in Communities project which investigates the impact of Latin and Greek on children’s cognitive development.
+Until 2024, Arlene held a British Academy Innovation Fellowship investigating ‘Levelling up through talk: how does oracy contribute to social mobility and employability?’.
+She was the principal investigator of the Classics in Communities project which investigated the impact of Latin and Greek on children’s cognitive development.
 She is a partner investigator on The Ancient Today project funded by the Australian Research Council.

-In 2022-2024, Arlene is a Visiting Research Fellow at the Institute of Classical Studies where she will engage with The London Research and Policy Partnership on issues relating to language, literacy and levelling-up across the capital.
-These conversations will be enriched through collaboration with colleagues in the Institute for Modern Languages Research, the Institute for English Studies, The Institute of Historical Research and the Institute of Philosophy.
+Arlene is a Visiting Research Fellow at the Institute of Classical Studies and at the School of Advanced Study where she engages with The London Research and Policy Partnership on issues relating to language, literacy and levelling-up across the capital.
+These conversations are enriched through collaboration with colleagues in the Institute for Languages, Cultures and Societies, the Institute for English Studies, The Institute of Historical Research and the Institute of Philosophy.
 She is also an Affiliated Researcher with the Bennett Institute for Public Policy at the University of Cambridge via which she is contributing to policy engagement nationally.

 Arlene is the Outreach Officer, Council Member and Trustee of the Classical Association, the national subject association for Classics teachers and academics.
 She co-directs the Advocating Classics Education project alongside Professor Edith Hall (Durham University), with whom she is writing a book on the value of Classical studies in contemporary education.
 She chairs the Classics Development Group, a body which brings together learned societies and professional organisations in the field of Classics, to identify and discuss common issues.
 She is the representative for Classics on the British Academy’s National Strategic Committee for Languages, a committee member of the Roman Society, and a steering group member of the British Curriculum Forum.
 She also serves on the US-UK Fulbright Commission Alumni Council.